Seatis/my-teaching-materials/javascript/project-music-player/README.md

 # Project breakdown

+A detailed birds-eye explanation and gudie how to proceed with the app development day by day.

 ## Day 1: Create experiments and build UI

-The user should configure the root music directory in the index.js file in a string variable.

 ### Stories